-But in addition to these "normal" changes, the eyes can sometimes also become the target of free radicals, and the damage caused by these unstable atoms can cause a wide range of vision and eye health problems.
+But in addition to these "normal" changes, the eyes can sometimes also become the target of free radicals, and the damage caused by these unstable atoms can cause a wide range of vision and eye health problems2.

 How Diet Affects Eye Health

 The best foods to eat for eye protection include fruits and vegetables that are orange or dark green, because these have high concentrations of beta-carotene, an essential antioxidant for eye health.
 These foods include carrots, kale, spinach, oranges, sweet potatoes, broccoli, Brussels sprouts, and others.
-Drinking green tea and adding more salmon, walnuts, and eggs to one’s diet will also help protect the eyes.
+Drinking green tea and adding more salmon, walnuts, and eggs to your diet will also help protect the eyes.

-Can Antioxidant Supplements Improve Eye Health?
+Can an Antioxidant Supplement Improve Eye Health?

 Astaxanthin is an antioxidant-rich supplement that has been proven to offer valuable eye health support*.